Gate of Dawn: Our Lady of the Gate of Dawn

 After World War II the cult of Our Lady of the Gate of Dawn prevailed in Lithuanian and Polish communities worldwide and is continued in many shrines to the Virgin Mary in Europe, and the Americas.
 The largest of the churches devoted to Our Lady of the Gate of Dawn is St. Mary's Church in Gdańsk, Poland.

 The shrine is also important in the development of the Divine Mercy devotion as it is the first place where the Divine Mercy image was exposed and also where the first celebration of the Divine Mercy Sunday took place.

 On 4 September 1993 Pope John Paul II prayed the rosary at the Gate of Dawn Chapel.
+During the 2018 visit by Pope Francis to the Baltic states Pope Francis also prayed at the Gate of Dawn Chapel.

-Church festival of the Blessed Virgin, Mary Mother of Mercy,—celebrated in the third week of November—is of great importance in the Vilnius Archdiocese.
+Church festival of the Blessed Virgin, Mary Mother of Mercy,—celebrated in the third week of November—is of great importance in the Vilnius Archdiocese and is celebrated since 1735.

 Lithuanian Chapel in St. Peter's Basilica in Vatican City

 There is a Lithuanian Chapel of Our Lady Mater Misericordiae (Cappella Lituana, "Lithuanian Chapel") in St. Peter's Basilica in Vatican City.
 It was consecrated by the Pope Paul VI in 1970 and it is the place where Pope John Paul II first prayed after being elected Pope in 1978.
 Only Lithuania, Poland, Hungary and Ireland have such chapels in St. Peter's Basilica.